-When it comes to moving to a new area, transporting your car can be a burden.
+When it comes to moving to a new area, transporting your car can be a burden on top of all the other items on your moving checklist.
 Boxing up clothes or hiring a moving company to help you with your furniture are familiar, but shipping a car across the country might be a foreign concept.
 How do you do that?
 And how much does it cost?
 If you are considering shipping your car, here is everything you need to know.

 Why Ship a Car Across the Country?

 There are many instances in which it makes more sense to ship your car across the country rather than to drive it.
 You may, for example, have more than one vehicle or you might want to keep miles off of your car.
 Aside from that, shipping your car is typically far more convenient than driving it yourself—you can fly while your car takes the long way.

 How Much Does It Cost to Ship a Car Across the Country?

 Shipping your car can be very convenient and can greatly simplify your move.
 However, you might be wondering just how expensive it will be.
 Unfortunately, there is not a simple average since the cost for owners varies greatly.

 The exact price you will pay depends on a number of factors, including:

 How big is your car?
 Is it a two-door coupe or a four-door extended SUV?
 The difference in price between shipping these two types of vehicles can be significant.

 How far are you sending your vehicle?
 Generally, it is more expensive per mile to ship shorter distances.
 Some shippers charge as little as $0.40 per mile, while others might charge as much as $1 per mile.
 So, for example, if you live in Phoenix and want to ship your car 1,000 miles to Dallas, an average cost would be around $750.
 The average cost of shipping your car from Seattle to Miami, on the other hand, would likely cost about $1,300 for over 3,000 miles of hauling.